-My name is Martin Allen and I have been a teacher at Rawdon Littlemoor for the last 20 years.
+My name is Martin Allen and I have been a teacher at Rawdon Littlemoor since 1995.
 I’m currently the Deputy Headteacher.
 My other roles include SENCO and Child Protection.
 I believe in education as a right for all and that all should have an equal right to a good education.
 All schools should strive to achieve this.
 My other passions currently are gardening and cycling which I feel allow me to relieve the stresses of the job.

-I became a governor over 10 years ago during which time both of my children attended Rawdon Littlemoor.
+I became a governor at Rawdon Littlemoor over 10 years ago, first as a Parent Governor and then Co-Opted.
 Throughout the years the school has gone through many changes.
-I am proud to say that I have played an active part in the recruitment of many of the school’s wonderful teachers and most recently our Headteacher, Mrs. Beardwell.
+I am proud to say that I have played an active part in the recruitment of many of the school’s wonderful teachers and our Headteacher, Mrs. Beardwell.
 I am a committed Governor who regularly attends Full Governor meetings where issues arise and decisions are made.
-I am the Vice Chair, the Training and Early Years Governor and I currently sit on the Resources committee.
+I am the Vice Chair, the Training and Early Years Governor.

-I am a co-opted member of the governing body (joined March 2016 and a member of the finance sub-committee, having previously held post as a governor in a primary school in North Yorkshire.
+I am a co-opted member of the governing body (joined March 2016 and a member of the Teaching and learning sub-committee), having previously held a post as a governor in a primary school in North Yorkshire.
 I am also the governor with responsibility for pupils with SEND.

-My professional background is in law but outside of work I have 2 high school aged children and volunteer for various charities, including Citizens Advice Leeds, the Silver Line, The Cinnamon Trust, Rawdon St Peter’s Church and Brownies in Horsforth.
+My professional background is in law but outside of work I have 2 high school aged children and outside of work I volunteer for various charities, including Citizens Advice Leeds, The Silver Line, The Cinnamon Trust, IPSEA ( a SEND advice charity) and Brownies in Horsforth.